 For Incoming First-Year Students

-The following list is a list of merit-based awards offered by Elms College through the Office of Admission for incoming first year, full-time students.
-Upon acceptance to the college students will be notified about their eligibility for the award.
+The following is a list of merit-based awards offered by Elms College through the Office of Admission for incoming first year, full-time students.
+Upon acceptance to the college, students will be notified about their eligibility for the award.
 Students are only eligible for one of the following merit-based awards through the Office of Admission.
 Eligibility for any of the following merit-based awards is contingent on maintaining continuous full-time student status at Elms College and requires that the student maintain a 2.8 minimum GPA.
 The scholarship amount is also dependent on the student’s residency status at the college.
-Merit awards will not change as the student progresses to their second, third or fourth year at Elms unless they change their residency status.
+Merit awards will not change as the student progresses to his or her second, third, or fourth year at Elms unless he or she changes their residency status.

 Name of Merit Award